 Mark di Suvero is a renowned sculptor who was deeply influenced by the work of Rodin.

-Joseph J. Rishel is the former Gisela and Dennis Alter Senior Curator at the Philadelphia Museum of Art and Senior Curator of the Rodin Museum.
+Joseph J. Rishel (1940-2020) was the longtime curator of European art at the Philadelphia Museum of Art, as well as curator of the Rodin Museum.

 Segment Producer: Lu Olkowski